Press enter to see results or esc to cancel.

 The Ministry places a DRC quota on the number of S Pass holders allowed in each company.
 Since January 1, 2021, these percentage quotas have dropped from 13% to 10% in the Service Sector.
 In all other sectors, the quotas dropped from 20% to 15% from January 1, 2023.

-Employers in Singapore must pay a monthly levy for S Pass holders, and depending on the tier; it costs either SGD $450 or SGD $650.
-Furthermore, from 2025, the tier 1 levy will be adjusted to SGD $650 from SGD $330 to manage the flow of S Pass holders better.
+Employers in Singapore must pay a monthly levy for S Pass holders, and depending on the tier; it costs either SGD $550 or SGD $650 to manage the flow of S Pass holders better.

 3. What is an Employment Pass?

 High-paying expats of all nationalities who work in managerial, executive, or specialized roles may qualify for an Employment Pass (EP).
-First, you must earn a minimum monthly salary of SGD $5,000 (from September 2022).
-This requirement nearly doubles for older individuals with more experience.
-Even higher is the minimum qualifying salary for expats in the Financial Services Sector (SGD $5,500).
-For renewal applications, these changes will apply from September 2023 to give businesses ample time to adjust.
+First, you must earn a minimum monthly salary of SGD $5,000.
+For expats in the Financial Services Sector, the minimum qualifying salary is SGD $5,500.

 Dependent’s Pass